GliderKrisomallos/TheVortex-Support/README.md

 * IP address
 * Device identifiers (e.g., Advertising ID)
-* Usage data and interactions with ads For more information on how Google uses detailed data, please visit Google's Privacy & Terms.
+* Usage data and interactions with ads

+For more information on how Google uses detailed data, please visit Google's Privacy & Terms.

 **C. In-App Purchases**

-We offer virtual goods (Tokens) for purchase via Apple App Store and Google Play Store.
+We offer virtual goods (Tokens) for purchase via the Apple App Store and the Google Play Store.

 **Transactions:** Financial transactions are handled entirely by the respective app store platforms.
 We do not process or store your credit card or banking information.